Arterial Blood Gas Calculator

 - PaO₂ = Partial pressure of oxygen

 Then, it applies Winter's Formula to check if compensation is adequate.
 Finally, it calculates the A-a Gradient to assess oxygen transfer efficiency.
-This structured approach ensures accurate interpretation for critical care.
+This structured approach aims to provide interpretation for critical care.

-What Your Acid-Base Diagnosis and Oxygenation Status Means
+What Your Acid-Base Screening assessment and Oxygenation Status Means

-Your results reveal the specific type of acid-base imbalance and how well the lungs are oxygenating blood.
+Your Calculation reveal the specific type of acid-base imbalance and how well the lungs are oxygenating blood.

 Respiratory Acidosis: If the pH is low (under 7.35) and PaCO₂ is high (over 45 mmHg), the lungs are not removing enough CO2.
 Consider increasing ventilation support to help the patient breathe out excess acid.

 Metabolic Acidosis: If the pH is low and HCO₃⁻ is low (under 22 mEq/L), the body has too much acid.
-You should investigate underlying causes like sepsis or diabetic ketoacidosis.
+One may consider investigate underlying causes like sepsis or diabetic ketoacidosis.

 ARDS Indication: A P/F ratio below 300 suggests acute lung injury, while a ratio under 200 usually indicates ARDS.
 These patients often need positive pressure ventilation.